 providing a professional/legal opinion on the patentability of inventions; and

-The services offered by the MRIC, with the collaboration of SKS Law Associates, are designed to enable better preparation of the applicant for submission to the Industrial Property Office of Mauritius (IPOM).
+These services offered by the MRIC, with the collaboration of SKS Law Associates, are designed to enable better preparation of the applicant for submission to the Industrial Property Office of Mauritius (IPOM).
 In this context, the preparation would also be valuable if the applicant wishes subsequently to consider applying for the grant of a patent in another country or region through the Patent Cooperation Treaty.

-Collaboration between the MRIC and SKS Law Associates will add to existing measures taken by the Council to promote awareness and the use of IP.
+The collaboration between the MRIC and SKS Law Associates adds to existing measures taken by the Council to promote awareness and the use of IP.